 Trent Smitley, undergraduate researcher, holding a large invasive goldfish captured in Mill Creek, Cincinnati, OH

-Trent is a sophomore majoring in Environmental Studies with a minor in Geology.
-His summer research project consisted of stream sampling – collecting/identifying macroinvertebrates, and also collecting periphyton samples that were brought back to be filtered, weighed, and combusted.
+Trent was an undergraduate researcher in the Booth lab, majoring in Environmental Studies with a minor in Geology and graduating in 2024.
+He was a summer research intern in the Booth lab in 2022 working on stream sampling – collecting/identifying macroinvertebrates, and also collecting periphyton samples that were brought back to be filtered, weighed, and combusted.
 It also included a lot of electrofishing!
 He has participated in both backpack and boat electrofishing and learned how to identify many species of fish and also how to take fin clips for a genetics project.
-He hopes to continue working in the Booth lab through undergrad and learn as much as I can.
-After undergrad he plans on applying for grad school in fish ecology, and hopefully can get into a project working with protected species.
-After grad school, he would really enjoy working for a government agency that helps to protect and manage protected fish species (Paddlefish are awesome!).
+He is currently a park ranger with the USACE at Harsha Lake.

 LinkedIn account: linkedin.com/in/trentonsmitley/